bitwes/Gut/documentation/docs/Memory-Management.md

 ### Testing for Leaks
-GUT provides the `assert_no_orphans` method that will assert that the test has not created any new orphans.
+GUT provides the `assert_no_new_orphans` method that will assert that the test has not created any new orphans.
 Using this can be a little tricky in complicated test scripts.

-`assert_no_orphans` will verify that, at the time of calling, the test has not created an new orphans.
+`assert_no_new_orphans` will verify that, at the time of calling, the test has not created an new orphans.

-`assert_no_orphans` cannot take into account anything you have called `autofree` on.
+`assert_no_new_orphans` cannot take into account anything you have called `autofree` on.
 For one, it's impossible, and it wouldn't tell you much since freeing that object could cause leaks.

 A standard memory leak test will create an object, free it, and then verify that you have not created any new orphans.
 Based on some bad practices I've done myself I would advise creating tests with and without using `add_child`.